rwieruch/blog_robinwieruch_content/developer-setup.md

 {{% pin_it_image "web developer setup" "img/posts/developer-setup/banner.jpg" "is-src-set" %}}

 This concise cheatsheet will give you guidance on how to setup your development environment as a web developer.
-It made for MacOS users, but you can substitute the tools/instructions with equivalents things for Windows and Linux.
+It's made for MacOS developers, but you can substitute the tools/instructions with equivalent things for Windows and Linux.
 So don't give up if you are not a MacOS user.
 Setting up everything yourself is your first challenge as a striving web developer.

+Note: If you are a Windows developer who wants to get into React.js, checkout this [React setup guide for Windows users](https://www.robinwieruch.de/react-js-windows-setup).

 {{% chapter_header "Table of Contents" "toc" %}}